Filippo-Festa/Movement-strategies-in-spatial-fragile-Lotka-Volterra-systems/README.md

 ## Key Contributions

-- **Extension Beyond Previous Work:** While Giometto et al. laid the groundwork, our study delves deeper into how different displacement distributions impact the predator's abundance and the overall stability of the ecosystem.
+- **Extension Beyond Previous Work:** While Dannemann et al. laid the groundwork, our study delves deeper into how different displacement distributions impact the predator's abundance and the overall stability of the ecosystem.

 - **Analytical vs. Simulation Discrepancies:** We observed that the analytical models and simulation results show fundamentally different behaviors.
 This divergence could be attributed to:
   - The presence of stochastic noise in simulations, which favors local extinction events.